sonata-nfv/sonata-nfv.github.io/vnv.md

 ## Getting Started With V&V Testing

 The outline of the tasks to perform in V&V is as follows:
-1. Upload a Service Package
+1. Create 1 Service Package and 1 Test Package
-1. Upload a Test Package
+1. Upload a Service Package and a Test Package
-1. Tagging Tests for a given Network Service
 1. Execute a Test Suite
 1. Checking Test Results
 1. Working with the V&V API